eafit-apolo/apolo-users/docs/source/software/monitoring/sensu/sensu-0.26.5/plugins/remediator.rst

    .. literalinclude:: ../src/remediator/reaction.json

 #.
 Update the definition of the check that will trigger the remediator handler if changes
-   it's state to CRITICAL.
-You have to add an atribute called remediation, specifing which check will remediate the failure.
+   its state to CRITICAL.
+You have to add an attribute called remediation, specifying which check will remediate the failure.

    **Example:** Checks if SSH is running.
-In this case, the check called *check-sshd* will be remediated by the check *remediate-service-ssh* if it change to severity 2 (CRITICAL) one or more times.
+In this case, the check called *check-sshd* will be remediated by the check *remediate-service-ssh* if it changes to severity 2 (CRITICAL) one or more times.

    .. literalinclude:: ../src/remediator/check.json

 #.
-If the handler needs superuser permissions to run it's action, it's necessary to add that
+If the handler needs superuser permissions to run its action, it's necessary to add that
    rule in the sudoers configuration in the Sensu-Clients.